edmundhung/conform/docs/intent-button.md

 }
 ```

-When the button is clicked, conform identify the serialized intent with the reserved name and trigger a validation by marking the email field as validated and returns the error message if the email is invalid.
+When the button is clicked, conform identifies the serialized intent with the reserved name and trigger a validation by marking the email field as validated and returns the error message if the email is invalid.

 However, if you want to trigger the validation once the user leaves the field, you can also trigger the validate intent directly.